McAzz1337/Architect/README.md

 # Branches
 It is recommended to use the master branch since it is a stable & tested version of the engine.
+Other branches might not work or introduce bugs.

 # Preprocessor statements used
 _DEBUG<br />